pedromaltex/PIC2/README.md

 ## 🧪 Percentile Filtering

 At the end of each simulation, the final portfolio value is used to compute performance percentiles.
 Simulations within the interquartile range (25th to 75th percentile) are filtered and plotted to analyze the core performance of the strategy, reducing the influence of outliers and extreme scenarios.

+## License

+This project is open-source under the MIT License.

+---

+Let me know if you'd like to publish this to GitHub with a project description and setup guide!